williewillus/linux/Documentation/admin-guide/mm/transhuge.rst

 	is incremented every time a huge page is swapped out to zswap in one piece without splitting.

+zswpin
+	is incremented every time a huge page is swapped in from zswap.

 swpin
 	is incremented every time a huge page is swapped in from a non-zswap swap device in one piece.